gc3-uzh-ch/gridka-school/tutorial/overview.rst

 interfaces have been already configured, so that you can already connect to them using either the "*public*" or the private ip address.

-These are the networks we are going to use:
+These are the networks we are going to use for the *service* nodes:

 +------+-----------------------+------------------+-------------+
 |iface | function              | IP range         | DNS domain  |